WildBuckwheat/AgOpenGPS-Latest-Shortcut/README.md

 I feel your pain.

-With this simple script you can have a shortcut that automatically launches your latest local version.
+With this simple script you can have a shortcut that automatically launches the latest AgOpenGPS version that you have saved locally in a specified.

 You can leave this shortcut on your desktop and you will not need to change it when you download a new AgOpenGPS release.
 If you have a tablet button shortcut, just point it at this shortcut.